We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-If you Google “best kitchen knives”, search on Amazon, or browse the knife section at stores like Williams Sonoma, there’s a good chance Wusthof is the most prominently displayed brand you’ll see.
+If you do a “best kitchen knives” search on Amazon, or browse the knife section at stores like Williams Sonoma, there’s a good chance Wusthof is the most prominently displayed brand you’ll see.

-While the complete collection of Wusthof knives is considerable in size (7 total knife lines; 5 forged and 2 stamped), there are a few common threads that can be found in every knife they make.
+While the complete collection of Wusthof knives is considerable in size (7 total knife lines; 5 forged and 2 stamped), there are a few common threads in every knife they make.

 First, the blades of all Wusthof knives are made from the same X50 Cr MoV 15 stainless steel.
 This particular steel is enhanced with both molybdenum and vanadium, two metals that increase the knife’s hardness and corrosion resistance (two things that these knives have become well-known for).

 Speaking of hardness, all Wusthof blades are heat-treated to a hardness of 58 on the Rockwell Scale.
 This is the standard level of hardness for German knives because it achieves the ideal balance between durability and edge retention—blades that are too soft won’t retain their edge, blades that are too hard will easily chip.

 Each blade edge is sharpened to an angle of 14 degrees per side (28 degrees total), though there are a few exceptions to this.
 For example, the Wusthof Gourmet line is sharpened to 18 degrees per side and is also a bit lighter than the Wusthof Classics or the Wusthof Grand Prix II.